ASAP (TV program): ASAP Mania (2003–2005)

 In April 2003, the show was reformatted as ASAP Mania, after it lost its top-rating status to SOP Rules.
-Consequently, some original main hosts like Ariel Rivera and Pops Fernandez later on left the show while Martin Nievera and Zsa Zsa Padilla started hosting the show on a semi-regular basis.
-The biggest talent acquisitions of the show, however, were Gary Valenciano and Kuh Ledesma who joined in to replaced Rivera and Fernandez.
-Valenciano and Ledesma signed exclusive contracts with ABS-CBN and also shared the former's creative inputs to make the show more interesting.
-In addition, Valenciano also celebrated his 20th showbiz anniversary on that show earlier that year.
+Consequently, some original main hosts, such as Ariel Rivera and Pops Fernandez, later left the show, while Martin Nievera and Zsa Zsa Padilla started hosting the show on a semi-regular basis.
+The biggest talent acquisitions of the show, however, were Gary Valenciano and Kuh Ledesma, who replaced Rivera and Fernandez.
+Valenciano and Ledesma signed exclusive contracts with ABS-CBN and also had creative input to make the show more interesting.
+In addition, Valenciano also celebrated his 20th showbiz anniversary on the show earlier that year.

-Some ASAP segments like Star in a Million and Victim became a hit with the viewers that the ABS-CBN management decided to turn both segments into full-length shows on weekend primetime in November of that year.
-The move resulted in the network regaining lost audience share on weekends as both shows rated high against their rival counterparts.
+Some ASAP segments such as "Star in a Million" and "Victim" became such hits with the viewers that the ABS-CBN management decided to turn both segments into full-length shows on weekend primetime in November of that year.
+The move resulted in the network regaining lost audience share on weekends as both shows were rated highly against their rival counterparts.

-In 2004, ASAP gradually regained leadership with the addition of singing champions from Viva-produced singing contests Star for a Night on IBC and Search for a Star on GMA Network (Sarah Geronimo, Mark Bautista and Rachelle Ann Go) and ABS-CBN's very own Star in a Million (Sheryn Regis, Christian Bautista and Erik Santos) along with their runners-up.
+In 2004, ASAP gradually regained leadership with the addition of singing champions from Viva-produced singing contests Star for a Night, on IBC, and Search for a Star, on GMA Network, (Sarah Geronimo, Mark Bautista, and Rachelle Ann Go) and ABS-CBN's very own Star in a Million (Sheryn Regis, Christian Bautista, and Erik Santos) along with their runners-up.

-ASAP Fanatic (2004-2005)
+ASAP Fanatic (2004–2005)

 In May 2004, ASAP launched a youth-oriented spin-off, ASAP Fanatic, to serve as a venue for its new young stars (some of which came from Star Circle Quest) to perform and interact with fans.
-First generation housemates and cast of Pinoy Big Brother would later join the spin-off in 2005.
+First-generation housemates and cast of Pinoy Big Brother would later join the spin-off in 2005.
 The show held a special advanced anniversary episode on October 10 of the same year at the Folk Arts Theater and the PhilSports Arena.